 Remember, in order to affect the future, you must disrupt the present.
 You have to create some turmoil to make improvements.
 Think about a rocket ship.
-In order for a rocket ship to go forward into orbit, it must have combustion, or disruption.
+In order for a rocket ship to go upward into orbit, it must have combustion, or disruption.
 Similarly, planning often disrupts business because it makes you stop and think about what you’re doing well or poorly.
 Planning gives you a chance to improve upon and fix things.

 Be sure to join me in my next article within this planning mini-series where I deal with, the Strategic Planning Framework – the next step in business planning you must do to improve the intrinsic value of your business!